• doctor high-fiving young patient

 Clinical Program: Aleta-001

-Our clinical stage program, ALETA 001, has won landmark support and funding from Cancer Research UK for Phase I/II clinical trials and received an Innovation Passport under the Innovative Licensing and Access Pathway (ILAP) from the U.K. Medicines and Healthcare products Regulatory Agency (MHRA).
+ALETA-001, won landmark support and funding from Cancer Research UK for a 72-patient Phase I/II clinical trial.
+This therapeutic has received an Innovation Passport under the Innovative Licensing and Access Pathway (ILAP) from the U.K. Medicines and Healthcare products Regulatory Agency (MHRA) and Orphan Drug Designation for Mantle Cell Lymphoma from the Food & Drug Administration (FDA) in the US.

 ALETA-001: Simple Biologic, GMP, Vialed and Released